maniamartial/maniamartial/README.md

 - 👋 Hi, I’m @maniamartial
 - 👀 I’m interested in Backend development-Django is bae, Node can also serve
-- 🌱 I’m currently learning datastructure and algorithms
+- 🌱 I’m currently working on final year project
 - 💞️ I’m looking to collaborate on ..various intergration of AI projects on django websites
 - 📫 How to reach me ...josephmania19@students.ku.ac.ke
 - 🐱‍ Think like a programmer🤣🤣